VertebrateResequencing/vr-pipe/README.md

   Proc::Killfam's dependencies.
 In that case, try manually installing an earlier version of it before retrying the Proc::Killfam install normally:
   `cpan> install DURIST/Proc-ProcessTable-0.44.tar.gz`
+* If you find that once everything is up and running your logs are filled with warnings like: percent cpu truncated from 11, set LENGTH_PCTCPU to at least: 12) Then you'll have to manually download the distribution tar.gz for Proc::ProcessTable and edit os/Linux.h so that LENGTH_PCTCPU is set to 12 instead of 10.
+Then follow its README to compile and install.
 * Some installs of Perl 5.8.8 can have trouble with Class::Accessor::Grouped (a prerequisite of DBIx::Class), where some tests fail due to desired error messages not looking quite right.
 This should be harmless in reality, so just